Eckhaus Latta and Alexa Karolinski, ensæmble, Lucy Jones, Ryohei Kawanishi, Henrik Vibskov, SSAW Magazine

 The exhibition’s use of “fashion” (in the lowercase) signals a more reflective, concerned, attentive, creative process that is not determined solely by commerce, the market, and trends.
 Independently and collectively, the practitioners included in fashion after Fashion call into question the state and nature of Fashion (in the uppercase) and challenge some of its main constructs, including the myth of the individual star designer, short-lived and commodity-driven products, gendered dressing, ideal bodies, and waste.
 Their work demonstrates the need to diversify the term “fashion” in order to encompass new types of contemporary practice that acknowledge intention, ideas, and process and offer greater creative potential to both the designer and the consumer.

 These practitioners speak with authority; all are designers with backgrounds in fashion, yet their work demonstrates how contemporary practitioners are increasingly drawing upon interrelated stimuli and methodologies.
 Lucy Jones considers body types that would typically be left out of fashion practices and conversations.
-Eckhaus Latta works in more liminal and virtual spaces—the New York of real people and things, beyond the “fashion city” of runways and fashion weeks.
+Eckhaus Latta and Alexa Karolinski profile real people addressing important questions to emphasize that fashion goes beyond clothes and is a shared endeavor between creators, producers, and wearers.
 Henrik Vibskov refocuses attention on the body in movement and on relationships between fashion and time.
 Ryohei Kawanishi delves into the fashion system to offer new perspectives.
 SSAW challenges norms of body and gender, and ideals of beauty.
-And ensæmble raises questions about origins, authorship, and the nature of fashion’s objects.
+And ensæmble explores the intimate relationship between the body and clothing.

 Major support for fashion after Fashion is provided by Marian and Rusty Burke and Michele and Marty Cohen.
-This exhibition was also realized with the support of the Museum of Arts and Design’s International Council, Consulate General of Denmark, and the Consulate General of Finland.
+This exhibition was also realized with the support of the Museum of Arts and Design’s International Council, the Consulate General of Finland, and the Consulate General of Denmark.